30 Ways to Improve School Lunches

 1. Survey Students and Parents

 It's important that your lunch program meets the needs of your key stakeholders: students and parents.
-These groups have differing concerns when it comes to school lunches.
-Students want items that are tasty.
-Parents usually want food to meet their children’s nutritional needs.
+These groups have differing concerns about school lunches.
+Students want items that are tasty, and parents usually want food that meets their children’s nutritional needs.

 Free School Lunch Program Survey Templates